Order Irbesartan Online

 The usual dose is between 150 and 300 mg once a day depending on why you need to take it.
 Your dose may be lower if you:

 - Painful joints or muscles

-What kind of medication is it? – Irbesartan is a medicine which is widely used for the treatment of high blood pressure, also known as hypertension.
-It is what is known as a selective angiotensin II subtype 1 receptor antagonist.
-This class of medication works by blocking angiotensin II AT1 receptors which bind with the hormone angiotensin II.
-Once these receptors have been blocked, the blood vessels widen in a process known as vasodilation which in turn helps to lower blood pressure.
+What kind of medication is it? – irbesartan is a medicine which is widely used for the treatment of high blood pressure, also known as hypertension.
+It works by stopping a hormone called angiotensin II from working.
+This means that the muscles in your blood vessels relax, which in turn helps to lower blood pressure.

-Yes, you can buy Irbesartan online – however, you will need to have been taking it for at least three months and be happy to continue using it to treat your high blood pressure.
+Yes, you can buy irbesartan online – but, you’ll need to have been taking it for at least three months and be happy to continue using it to treat your high blood pressure.

-How to order – if you have been using Irbesartan for at least three months and would like to continue to use it you can order it from us.
-Here’s how:
+How to order – if you’ve been using irbesartan for at least three months and would like to continue to use it you can order it from us: